-Long fingers glide over the piano keys, plucking out long notes in a never-ending sonata that seems to both fill the chamber yet fall into the background for those having conversations over their two hundred-dollar meals.
+Long fingers glide over the piano keys, plucking out long notes in a never-ending sonata that seems to both fill the chamber yet fall into the background for those having conversations over their two hundred dollar meals.
 Xavier didn’t care if they listened to his music; he didn’t play for them.
 He played for the sake of playing, and to ease his own raging spirit with the calming melodies he would pull from the piano.

-Ending his song with a final crack of his fingers on keys, Xavier looked up and smiled at the woman leaning against his piano, her gossamer dress practically see through in certain areas.
+Ending his song with a final clack of his fingers on keys, Xavier looked up and smiled at the woman leaning against his piano, her gossamer dress practically see through in certain areas.
 Her face, marred by a scowl that didn’t seem to fade away from her stony exterior, was looking around the room at all the people chatting amicably amongst themselves.